riz7khan12

 This is a great time to have an opinion about cricket--unfortunately most of them are whining about the BCCI or the ICC or some other thing that is tangential to actual cricket.
 Let's just concentrate on the cricket and forget about all the drivel that happens in the background.
 It's going to settle itself out just like everything else in the world does.

-Is all I can say is fearsome tweak the IPL.
+Is all I can say is fling the IPL.

 There's not much more to it than that.